amirabbasja/Arbitrage-Screener/README.md

 * Populate the **.env** file with necessary data regarding your database.
 We have used **postgreql** in this project.
 To get the necessary variable names, check **.env_EXAMPLE** file.
 Also **timescaleDB** which is an extension of postgresql has been used here.
 To add the extension to your database, the script needs superuser privilages so username and password of database should be the superuser credentials.

+* **./server.js** is the starting point of the applications.
+  * Use nodemon with following command to run the server, if you are in development mode: `npm run dev`
+  * Use `node server.js` to run the application
+  * Use `node server.js --headless` to run the application in headless mode (No UI updates supported)

 * All RPCs have a rate-limit.
 To abide by the rate-limit rules of teh RPCs, we have implemented a bottleneck that servers as a middleware which all the outgoing requests are gone through it.
 Each RPC will have its own *Bottleneck* instance which can be configured in **/src/utils/requestLimiter.js**.

 * When you press **start** on the dashboard page, the app will start getting quotes from the blockchain.
 This will run the **/src/quoteFetcher.js** file as a child task.
 Each task that you start will be added to the **tasks** table in the database.
 The quotes will be saved in the **prices** table in the database and updated real time in teh dashboard using a websocket connection to teh database.
 Every time a *UPDATE* or *INSERT* or *DELETE* operation is performed on **pairs** table, the database will emit a notification to the websocket server which will update the UI accordingly (These functions and notifications are defined in **./install/setupFunctions.js**).